harcokuppens/clean-classic-helloworld/README.md

 - first check you platform is supported at
   [Platforms the Clean compiler supports](#platforms-the-clean-compiler-supports).
 - install Clean from https://clean.cs.ru.nl/.
-  - You can install it either once in your home directory and reuse it for multiple projects or install it directly in the `clean/` subfolder of your project.
+  - You can install it either once in your home directory at `~/clean/` and reuse it for multiple projects or install it directly in the `./clean/` subfolder of your project.
-  - Using the `./install-clean.bash` script you can automaticaly (re)install clean directly in the `clean/` subfolder of your project.
-When you give this script a folder argument it will install in that folder instead.
+  - It is advised to install Clean in the project's `./clean/` subfolder, so that projects stay independent.
+  - Using the `./install-clean.bash [-c] [DIRECTORY]` command you can automaticaly (re)install Clean at the given directory, eg. `~/clean/`, where the default location is `./clean`.
+With the option `-c` the script automatically adds `CLEAN_HOME` and `PATH` configuration for the Clean installation in `~/.bashrc`.
 - configure the environment
   - set the`CLEAN_HOME` environment variable in your bash shell to the location where you did install Clean.
   - add the path where `cpm`, and or `clm` are located to the `PATH` environment variable in your bash shell.\
     For example: `export PATH="$CLEAN_HOME/bin:$PATH"`
-  - if you use the `./cpm.bash` wrapper script then this will automatically use the the clean installation in the `clean/` subfolder when installed without needing to setup above `CLEAN_HOME` and `PATH` variable in your user .bashrc configuration.
+  - if you use the `./cpm.bash` wrapper script then this will automatically use the the Clean installation in the `clean/` subfolder when installed without needing to setup above `CLEAN_HOME` and `PATH` variable in your user .bashrc configuration.
 When the `clean/` subfolder is not found it will fallback to the default settings, which could for example be a Clean installation in your home directory.
 - only on x64 based Windows or Linux you can
   [use vscode with Clean language support locally](#use-the-eastwood-language-server-for-vscode-locally-on-x64-based-windows-or-linux)